 - (a) CAD shall implement the plan for periodic reappraisal of property approved by the Board of Directors under section 6.05 (i). - (b) The plan provides for annual reappraisal of all industrial personal property appraised by the CAD.
-The CAD has a professional services contract with capitol Appraisal Group, LLC.
-CAG will appraise these properties for the CAD. - (1) Identifying properties to be appraised: The appraiser may also refer to other documents, both public and confidential, to assist in the identification of these properties.
-Such documents might include but are not limited to the previous year's appraisal roll, vehicle listing services and private directories. - (2) Identifying and updating relevant characteristics of each property in the appraisal process: Data identifying and updating relevant characteristics of the subject properties are collected as part of the inspection process through directories and listing services as well as through later submissions by the property owner, sometimes including a confidential rendition.
-These data sources are verified through previously existing records and public reports. - (3) Defining market areas in the district: Market areas for industrial personal property is general either regional or national in scope.
-Published price sources are used to help define market areas. - (4) Developing an appraisal approach that reflects the relationship among property characteristics affecting value and determines the contribution of individual property characteristics: Personal property is appraised using replacement/reproduction cost new less depreciation models.
-Income approach models are used when economic and/or subject property income is available, and a market data model is used when appropriate market sales information is available.
+The CAD has a professional services contract with Capitol Appraisal Group, LLC (CAGL) to appraise these properties for the CAD. - (1) Identifying properties to be appraised: Identifying properties to be appraised: Appraisal of properties is limited to those indicated in the contract with the appraisal district, unless additionally requested by the appraisal district.
+Newly discovered properties will be discussed with the appraisal district to confirm they are to be appraised by Capitol Appraisal.
+Through inspection the appraiser identifies personal property to be appraised.
+The appraiser begins with properties from the previous tax year and identifies new properties from visual identification and/or publications, newspaper articles, or information obtained through the interview of property owners.
+The appraiser may also refer to other documents, both public and also confidential, to assist in identification of these properties.
+Such documents might include but are not limited to the previous year's appraisal roll, vehicle listing services and private directories - (2) Identifying and updating relevant characteristics of each property in the appraisal records: Data identifying and updating relevant characteristics of the subject properties are collected as part of the inspection process through directories and listing services as well as through later submissions by the property owner, sometimes including a confidential rendition.
+These data are verified through previously existing records and public reports. - (3) Defining market areas in the district: Market areas for industrial personal property are general either regional or national in scope.
+Published price sources are used to help define market areas.

-(5) Comparison and Review: The appraiser reconciles multiple models by considering the model that best addresses the individual characteristics of the subject property.
+- (4) Developing an appraisal approach that reflects the relationship among property characteristics affecting value and determines the contribution of individual property characteristics.
+Personal property is appraised using replacement/reproduction cost new less depreciation models.
+Income approach models are used when economic and/or subject property income is available, and a market data model is used when appropriate market sales information is available. - (5) Comparison and Review: The appraiser reconciles multiple models by considering the model that best addresses the individual characteristics of the subject property.
 Year-to-year property value changes for the subject property are examined using computer assisted statistical review.
-Periodic reassignment of properties among appraisers or the review by a more experienced also contributes to the review process.
+Periodic reassignment of properties among appraisers or the review of appraisals by a more experienced appraiser also contributes to the review process.